A portrait photo.

 Here is material (e.g. lecture notes, slides) from selected research talks I have given.

-1. (Upcoming) December 2024: Deformations of 3-orbifold holonomy groups and applications, in the joint meeting of the NZMS, AustMS and AMS (Uni. of Auckland), slides will appear.
+1. (Upcoming) 11 December 2024: Deformations of 3-orbifold holonomy groups and applications, in the "Early Career Showcase in Low-Dimensional Topology" session at joint meeting of the NZMS, AustMS and AMS (Uni. of Auckland), slides will appear.

-2. (Upcoming) November 2024: Combinatorial structures in trace polynomials of function groups (or some such title), at the 8th Australian Algebra Conference in Canberra, slides will appear.
+3. (Upcoming) November 2024: Combinatorial structures in trace polynomials of function groups, at the 8th Australian Algebra Conference in Canberra, slides.

 Click for a list of other talks, lecture notes, and other ephemera.